ahx/frankyshares/README.markdown

 Frankyshares
 ===============================================

-This is a simple rapidshare-like sinatra app, which does not use a database.
+This is a simple rapidshare-like sinatra app.
-This is mostly written for educating purpose.
+It's mostly written for educating purpose, but it's quite useful.

-== You can
+== What you can do with it
 * upload a file
 * see a info-page with filename and size
-* download the file ...
+* download the file

+== Install it
+* checkout submodules with "git submodule init; git submodule update"
+* There is a 'rake cron' task to delete old files, which you should run regularly

+== Run it
+Use these commands:
+    rackup
+or
+    ruby frankyshares.rb
+or like every other Sinatra / Rack-App

-== Inner workings
+== Configuration
-The app consists of two parts:
-* a FileCabin class, that manages the files-folder to find and save files
-* and the Sinatra app, that provides a web interface.

-There is a bash-script that should delete old uploaded files.
-This could be used for a cron-job or the like.
+You can set the expire time in seconds, default is two days:
+    Frankyshares.expire_time = 172800   # two days

 Enjoy.

+== TODO
+context does not support Ruby1.9's Tes::Unit right now, so the unit-tests are non-functional with Ruby1.9 right now.

+Maybe add some anti-flooding mechanism (nginx).